gracefkang/Unity-Mass-Spring-Cloth-Simulation/README.md

 Spring parameters are located in Spring.cs
 Mass parameters are located in Mass.cs

-- Script is located on gameobjects default and default2 in the Cloth component
+- Script is located on gameobjects sparseCloth and denseCloth in the Cloth component
 - Integrator can be chosen in editor
 - press play button to see simulation

 Notes:
-- Did not implement bending springs because I couldn't figure out how to access the i+1th vertex of each direction in Unity's Mesh data :(
+- Did not implement bending springs because I couldn't figure out how to access the i+2th vertex of each direction in Unity's Mesh data :(

 Observations/thoughts:
 - increasing the stiffness decreased the stretchiness of the cloth.